canonical/uss-tableflip/doc/ubuntu_release_process.md

 Ubuntu packaging is stored as branches in the upstream cloud-init repo.
 For example, see the ``ubuntu/devel``, ``ubuntu/xenial`` ... branches in the [upstream git repo](https://git.launchpad.net/cloud-init/).
 Note that changes to the development release are always done in ubuntu/devel, not ubuntu/<release-name>.

+To suppport daily recipe builds, there are related ``ubuntu/daily/devel``, ``ubuntu/daily/xenial``, ... branches which are used to support our daily recipe package builds.
+The ubuntu/daily/$release branches are snapshots of ubuntu/$release branches with any cherry picks reverted so that our build recipe can merge tip of master into ubuntu/$release without merge conflicts.

 Note, that there is also the git-ubuntu cloud-init repo (aka "ubuntu server dev importer") at [lp:~usd-import-team/ubuntu/+source/cloud-init](https://code.launchpad.net/~usd-import-team/ubuntu/+source/cloud-init/+git/cloud-init).